nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Adding new Z-Wave devices

 In order to add a Z-Wave device into a nymea managed network, enter the network settings and press the "Add device" button.
-Once the network is waiting for the new device to join, the pairing prodecure of the Z-Wave device can be started and the node will join the network.
+Once the network is waiting for the new device to join, the pairing procedure of the Z-Wave device can be started and the node will join the network.
 Initiating the pairing procedure on the device may vary between different devices and manufacturers.
 Please refer to the manual of the device to learn how to start the pairing procedure.

 If nymea recognized the Z-Wave node, a new thing will show up automatically in the system and is ready to use.
 If a Z-Wave node appears but is listed as unrecognized device, an appropriate nymea integration plugin may be required.